coderashwin/react-techy-star/README.md

 # react-techy-star
-I have created this project while I was learning React.
+I have created this project while learning React.